j3rrywan9/scala-notes/Course1.md

 ```scala
 def f(x1: T1, ..., xn: Tn) = E; f
 ```
-where `f` is an arbitrary, fresh name(that's not ye used in the program).
+where `f` is an arbitrary, fresh name (that's not yet used in the program).
 One can therefore say that anonymous functions are `syntactic sugar`.

 ### Currying